CGNS/cgns.github.io/CGNS-ReST-site/source/standard/CGIO/CGNS_CGIO_database.rst

   :Modes:  `r w m`

   :Description:
     Gets the unique node identifier for the root node in the database given by :code:`cgio_num`.
-Returns 0 and the identifier in :code:`rootid` if successfull, else an error code.
+Returns 0 and the identifier in :code:`rootid` if successful, else an error code.